devmev10/quiz-player-react/README.md

 # Epic Quiz App

 A Quiz app built using React using Open Trivia DB API.
-This project helped me solidify primary concept of React inlcluding basic hooks like useState and useEffect in addition to passing states as props.
+This project helped me solidify primary concept of React including basic hooks like useState and useEffect in addition to passing states as props.

 [Quiz App](https://devmev10.github.io/quiz-player-react/)